Balance Your Gut to Boost Your Metabolism

 4. Bile Acid Metabolism – Your liver produces primary bile acids from cholesterol.
 These acids are then sent to your small intestine to help you digest fats and absorb fat-soluble vitamins.
 This is where your gut bacteria step in.
 They transform these primary bile acids into secondary bile acids that act as powerful signaling molecules to help regulate your fat and sugar metabolism, as well as how much energy is burned.
 About 95% of these bile acids are reabsorbed and returned to the liver to be used again.

 5. Nutrient and Drug Metabolism – The gut microbiome plays a crucial role in regulating how your body functions.
 For example, it interacts with common drugs, including antidiabetic medications like metformin and GLP-1 weight loss drugs such as semaglutide.
 This is however a two-way street where gut bacteria can alter a drug’s effectiveness and medications can change the microbiome’s composition.
-So, they can activate, inactivate, or create toxic byproducts that can influence efficacy as well as produce side effects.
+So, they can activate, inactivate, or create toxic byproducts that can influence efficacy as well as cause unwanted side effects.

 The process of gut metabolism involves two key functions: catabolism, which breaks down molecules to release energy, and anabolism, which builds new molecules and stores energy.
 Together, both of these processes help your body repair tissues, stay healthy, and function at its best.
 Your gut microbiome interacts with nearly every system in your body, playing such a vital role that many experts consider it an organ in itself.
 In fact, research suggests a strong link between microbial makeup and overall metabolic wellbeing.